hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tool_settings/dyntopo.rst

 Detail Flood Fill
    When using *Constant* or *Manual* *Detailing*, this option is made available, allowing you to fill the entire object with a uniform detail, based on the detail size.

-.. _bpy.types.Sculpt.use_smooth_shading:

-Smooth Shading
-   Toggles whether mesh faces are smooth or flat-shaded.
-   In dynamic-topology mode all faces have the same type of shading.